fyrebase/contact-form-plus/README.md

 4. Install plugin in the Craft Control Panel under Settings > Plugins
 5. The plugin folder should be named `contactformplus` for Craft to see it.
 GitHub recently started appending `-master` (the branch name) to the name of the folder for zip file downloads.

-Contact Form Plus works on Craft 2.4.x and Craft 2.5.x.
+Contact Form Plus works on Craft 2.6.x.

 ## Contact Form Plus Overview